Profisee/kubernetes/Azure-ARM/README.md

 1. An AKS Cluster with a **publicly** accessible Management API.
 2. Two Public IPs for Ingress and Egress
 3. A Load Balancer needed for Nginx
 4. A SQL Server, or use one that you already have.
-You can either pre-create the database or let the MI create one for you.
+You can either pre-create the database or let the Managed Identity create one for you.
 5. A Storage account, or use one that you already have.
 6. A DNS entry into a zone, assuming the necessary permissions are there.
 If using external DNS, you'd have to update/create the record with the Egress IP.